cmndcntrlcyber/attck-pe/README.md

     4. Requests the raw byte-string data from the URL webpage
     5. AES256 decrypts the byte-string data
     6. Executes the content of the decrypted byte-string data as a new thread

+## Contributing
+Contributions, suggestions, and feedback are welcome.
+Please create an issue or pull request for any contributions.

+1. Fork the repository.
+2. Create a new branch for your `username-dev` (e.g. `cmndcntrlcyber-dev`) feature (e.g. `cmndcntrlcyber-feat`) or bug fix (e.g. `cmndcntrlcyber-fix`).
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Open a pull request in the main repository.